 Does Marist have a dress code?

 Marist has a dress code that encourages appropriate dress and emphasizes modesty in a Catholic school environment and maintains an environment conducive to academic goals and achievement.
 It is a dress code, not a uniform.
-For an overview of our dress code, please see our Student/Parent Handbook.
+For an overview of our dress code, please see our Family and Student Handbook.

 What opportunities are there for parent involvement?